vihari/focussed_embs/README.md

 # Data
 ## Stack Exchange data
-The folders with pattern: `data/{physics,gaming,unix,android}_{se,10mb}` contain the labeled duplicates and free text spanning either 1MB (for folder name ending in 'se') or 10MB (for folder name ending in '10mb').
+The folders with pattern: `data/{physics,gaming,unix,android}_{se,10mb}` contain the labeled duplicates and free text of size either 1MB (for folder name ending in 'se') or 10MB (for folder name ending in '10mb').
 Each of labeled/unlabeled train/test data contain 5 splits.
 * `content_{0,1,2,3,4}.txt, non_overlapping_content_{0,1,2,3,4}.txt` are the train and test data used in language model experiments.
 * `train_{0,1,2,3,4}.tsv`, `dev_{0,1,2,3,4}.tsv`, `test_{0,1,2,3,4}.tsv` are the train/dev/test splits for duplicate detection.